Dora Pejačević

+Biography

 Early life

 Dora Pejačević (in old documents also Pejacsevich) was born in Budapest, Kingdom of Hungary, to a noble House of Pejačević.
 Her father, Teodor Pejačević of Virovitica, was a Croatian count with mostly magyar ancestors, and her mother, Elisabeth Josepha Vay de Vaya, a Hungarian noblewoman who was an educated singer and pianist.
 Her mother's prominence led to Dora veering towards music rather than the aristocratic lifestyle that was impressed upon her.

 Pejačević and her family resided in their family castle in Našice, but they also spent much of her time in Vienna, Budapest, Prague, and Munich.

 From a young age, Pejačević subscribed to numerous newspapers and magazines and had a keen interest in the social issues of her time.
 One example of this is her acute awareness of her noble privilege, which she addressed in one of her letters:

 I don't understand how one can live without work...
 However, it's true that I don't align with members of my social class; in everything, I seek substance and value, and neither norms nor traditions nor lineage can blind me with sand in my eyes...

 She developed her own intellectual abilities under the influences of Wilde, Ibsen, Dostoevsky, Mann, Schopenhauer, Rilke, Kierkegaard, Kraus, and Nietzsche, among others.
 In one of her diaries, she commented on 470 books she had read in the period from 1902 to 1921, which covered fields of literature, philosophy, music, religion, history, and natural sciences.

 Pejačević composed her first known piece at the age of 12, after which she attended musical schools and academies in Zagreb, Dresden, and Munich.
 Pejačević remained mostly self-taught, however, as she never attended continuous courses, but rather occasional private lessons.
 Her artistic talent was primarily developed through her interactions with leading figures of her time such as the pianist Alice Ripper, artist Clara Rilke-Westhoff, writer Anette Kolb, Rainer Maria Rilke, Karl Kraus, and other prominent personalities of the European cultural scene.